sagautam5/local-states-nepal/README.md

 $province = new Province('np');

-// Get list of all provinces
+// Get List of all Provinces
 $provincesData = $province->allProvinces();

-// Get List of All Provinces With District
+// Get List of All Provinces with District
 $provincesData = $province->getProvincesWithDistricts();

-// Get List of All Provinces With District
+// Get List of All Provinces with District and Districts with Municipalities
 $provincesData = $province->getProvincesWithDistrictsWithMunicipalities();
 ```